kay-mw/portfolio/README.md

 #### _Python_ | _SQL_ | _Azure_ | _Terraform_

 - Created a Python script that extracts user and site-wide anime data from the AniList GraphQL API.
-- Transformed this data into a usable format and performed basic analysis to identify the user's most "popular" and "unpopular" anime opinions.
+- Transformed this data using Pandas into a usable format and performed basic analysis to identify the user's most "popular" and "unpopular" anime opinions.
+- Incorporated data quality checks with Great Expectations.
-- Uploaded this data to an Azure SQL Database.
+- Uploaded this data to an Azure SQL Database using SQLAlchemy.
+Selected a `MERGE` function to `INSERT` new records and `UPDATE` existing records.
-- Created a basic web interface to facilitate this pipeline, including a page where users could enter their ID, and a dashboard page that displays their results.
+- Created a basic web interface using Flask and Jinja2 to facilitate this pipeline.
+Included a page where users could enter their ID, and a dashboard page that displays their results (see below).

 ![example_1](./images/firefox_4DIEhq58Ry.png)
 ![example_2](./images/g7GNO07zZA.png)